mikeph52/GEO_ml_breast_cancer/README.md

-# Breast Cancer Gene Expression Predictor
+# Gene Expression–Based Breast Cancer Classifier
 by mikeph_

-This project demonstrates a complete beginner-to-intermediate bioinformatics machine learning workflow using publicly available gene expression data from GEO.
+A bioinformatics machine learning workflow using publicly available gene expression data from GEO.
-The goal is to classify **cancer vs normal samples** based on transcriptomic profiles and to practice proper evaluation, validation, and interpretation.
+The goal is to classify cancer vs normal samples based on transcriptomic profiles and to practice proper evaluation, validation, and interpretation.

 ---